 Fish and Wildlife Service, Interior.

 (1) Electronically: Go to the Federal eRulemaking Portal: http://www.regulations.gov.
-In the Search box, enter FWS-R8-ES-2013-0072 (proposed listing) or FWS-R8-ES-2013-0042 (proposed critical habitat), which are the docket numbers for these rulemakings.
-Then, in the Search panel on the left side of the screen, under the Document Type heading, click on the Proposed Rules link to locate the document.
+In the Search box, enter either FWS-R8-ES-2018-0106, which is the docket number for the proposed listing determination and section 4(d) rule, or FWS-R8-ES-2018-0107, which is the docket number for the proposed critical habitat designation.
+Then click on the Search button.
+On the resulting page, in the Search panel on the left side of the screen, under the Document Type heading, click on the Proposed Rules link to locate this document.
 You may submit a comment by clicking on “Comment Now!”

 FOR FURTHER INFORMATION CONTACT: